ethiffeault/ejson/README.md

     input and output are the same:
     {"name":"John"}
 ```
-write prettify json to string
+write prettify json to string:
 ```cpp
     // for prettify output
     string prettifyOutput;